bjornbytes/lovr.org/docs/Callbacks_and_Modules.md

 Next Steps
 ---

-Hopefully you have a better idea of how to use LÖVR.
-To unlock even more functionality you can use
+To explore a module or callback in more detail, see the reference page for the `lovr` global.

-<a data-key="Libraries">Libraries</a>.
+There are also a number of <a data-key="Libraries">Libraries</a> you can use that may come in handy.